pnp642001/Motion_Detector/README.md

 ### NOTE:

+For better understanding, please watch the demonstration video.

 ## Description

 This project is about creating a simple motion detector software which will provide a log of all the motions detected.